RiansyahTohamba/coding-notes/computer-science/tech-stack/ruby/why-arent-you-using-ruby/story-1.md

 take that and do it in a way I would do

-it like this and bam it worked so Ruby
+it like this and bam it worked.

-really matched match my expectations of
+so Ruby really matched match my expectations of

 the language it was an awesome experience and I love Ruby ever since that so I've been using Ruby now, thirteen years getting really close to